roastedpork/ES_CW1/README.md

 There is no driver implementation for the microcontroller, which might require us to implement our own code for it.

 ### Windows Setup for Interfacing
-General setup documentation can be found [here] (https://learn.adafruit.com/micropython-basics-how-to-load-micropython-on-a-board/overview)
+General setup documentation to load Micropython into the board can be found [here] (https://learn.adafruit.com/micropython-basics-how-to-load-micropython-on-a-board/overview)

 To setup Micropython Read-Evaluate-Print Loop (REPL) can be found [here] (https://learn.adafruit.com/micropython-basics-how-to-load-micropython-on-a-board/serial-terminal)